phbradley/tcr-gwas/gwas_regressions/README.md

 (Some minor modifications to the [single job submission script](submission_scripts/run_regressions_genome_wide.sh) and the [genome-wide submission script](submission_scripts/submit_cluster_jobs_continuously.sh) could allow this pipeline to be run using a different cluster workload manager.)

 # Analysis outline:
-1. Download data into the directory `tcr-gwas/_ignore/` (TODO add sources and/or write script to do this)
+1. Download data into the directory `tcr-gwas/_ignore/`
 2. Edit [config](config/) files to be project and/or computer specific
 2. Run the genome-wide GWAS analysis for a phenotype or phenotype class of interest
     * You can run [submit_phenotype.sh](submit_phenotype.sh) or [submit_phenotype_class.sh](submit_phenotype_class.sh).
 Both scripts take three arguments: